ubcecon/comet-project/README.md

 # Contact Information

-You can find our most recent contact information on our website, or by emailing `comet-project@ubc.ca`
+You can find our most recent contact information on our website, or by emailing `comet.project@ubc.ca`